greenm01/ec4x/docs/ec4x_specs.md

 **House Treasury**: The total sum of NCV collected from colonies is transferred to the House treasury at the beginning of each month (turn).
 Unspent XMR from each turn rollover and earn 2% interest on loans to the Space Guild.

-**Industrial Units (IU)**: The house may invest in the planetary industry of each colony.
-IUs may be placed on Level III+ colonies.
-IU invested above 50% of the colony's PU will be directed to civilian infrastructure projects that increase House prestige.
+**Industrial Units (IU)**: The House can invest in the planetary industry of each colony, and placed on Level III+ colonies.
+IU invested above 50% of the colony's PU are directed to civilian infrastructure projects that increase House prestige.

+IU cost 30 XMR each.
+IU can be sold for 30 XMR.

 ## XY\.2 Population Growth